3.6 Integration of young people in the labour market

 In June 2018, Macedonian government adopted Law on Amending and Supplementing the Law on Labor Relations (Закон за изменување и дополнување на Законот за работни односи), and then in October 2020 new amendments (Закон за изменување на Законот за работни односи), but the proposed changes are not incorporated in the new law.

 Regarding this issue, there are certain provisions in the Law on Labor Relations.
 Thus, Article 18, item 3 stipulates that the Employer is obliged to provide protection for young persons from economic exploitation and from any work that could have a detrimental effect on their safety, health, physical, mental, moral or social development or they can threaten their education.

-Master Plan for Youth Guarantee foreseen 40,7 million euros for the implementation of measures for youth employment.
+The Youth Guarantee Implementation Plan for 2020-2022 foresees 30,5 million euros for the implementation of measures for youth employment.

-Operational Plan for Active Programs and Measures for Employment and Services in the Labor Market for 2020 have total funding of 1.805.654.260 MKD, which is an increase in cooperation with previous year, when the budget for implementation of the measures was 1.131.486.316 MKD.
-It’s important to be mentioned that this amount is not exclusively intended for youth employment measures, but for employment measures for all workable population in the country.
+The Revised Operational Plan for Active Programs and Measures for Employment and Services in the Labor Market for 2021 has a total of 1.816.690.886 MKD for funding, which is an increase in comparison with previous year, when the budget for implementation of the measures was 1.805.654.260 MKD.
+It’s important to mention that this amount is not exclusively intended for youth employment measures, but for employment measures for all populations in the country.